Social Housing Fund

 Supporting walking and cycling through social housing providers.

-Choosing to walk or cycle can have a big impact on physical health, mental wellbeing, connecting people with their communities and encouraging healthier lifestyles.
 These benefits can be felt especially by people living in areas of high deprivation, overcoming transport poverty, isolation and health inequalities.

 How much is available?